Meetansh7608/hello-world/README.md

 # Hello World
 Hey Guys,
-This is Meetansh, a Year II CS Student at BITS Pilani, Dubai
+This is Meetansh, a Year II CS Student at BITS Pilani, Dubai Campus